praneeth323/praneeth323.github.io/README.md

 # PizzA
-Pizza is a Italian dish which is round in shape.
+Pizza is a Italian dish.
 There are different types and styles of pizza.
 - Brooklyn style
 - Handmade pan pizza
 - Hand tossed